imsaravana369/imsaravana369/README.md

 **`Aspiring Functional developer`**

 ---
-I'm from India, and I'm currently into functional programming.
-I'm actually dating `purescript` now.
+I'm from India, and have been working on `purescript`, a functional programming language.
-I used to work on several technologies like Native android, flutter, django, spring boot etc. I love sharing whatever I'm learning.
-I have been blogging since my college days.
+I actively experiment with different toolings and frameworks.
+I've worked on various technologies like Native android, flutter, django, spring boot etc. I have been blogging since my college days since I love sharing whatever I'm learning.
-I actively experiment with different toolings and frameworks as I strongly believe in
- > "A jack of all trades is a master of none, but oftentimes better than a master of one"

 #

  ### 🧰 Languages and Tools